-Applying for written consent
+Applying for written consent (This section is not applicable in jurisdictions that incorporate the 1033 consent process into the producer licensing process and do not require a separate Application for Written Consent.)

 Each prohibited person seeking written consent must submit a completed Application for Written Consent to Engage in the Business of Insurance (“Application”) addressed to [Insert Individual Name to review request].
 An Application shall be electronically submitted to [Insert Jurisdiction email address].

 A prohibited person has the responsibility to read the Application in its entirety and answer every question completely and accurately.
-Absolute and complete candor is required.
-Failure to complete the Application or submit any requested documentation shall result in denial of the Application.
-An amendment to the Application must be filed immediately upon the occurrence of any event or discovery or recollection of any fact that would change any answer on the Application.
+Failure to complete the Application or submit any requested documentation may result in the denial [or dismissal] of the Application.
+An amendment to the Application must be filed immediately upon the occurrence of any event or discovery or recollection of any fact that would change any answer on the Application and a copy of that amendment must be sent to other states where written consent was granted.
 Failure to file a timely amendment may result in denial of written consent or withdrawal of previously granted consent.

 Process for granting or denying an Application

-Each jurisdiction will establish a process for the review of an Application.
+Each jurisdiction will establish a process for the receipt and review of an Application.
 This may include incorporating the 1033 consent process into the process a jurisdiction uses to issue an insurance producer license.

+B. Notification of a 1033 waiver application availability should be clearly presented prior to and during the licensing application process.

+C. A jurisdiction’s process for review of a 1033 waiver application should be provided to an applicant at the time of submission.

+D. A jurisdiction should submit its final decision to grant or deny a 1033 waiver to the NAIC’s 1033 State Decision Repository.

 Standard by which an Application is evaluated

-An Application provides a prohibited person with the opportunity to demonstrate that, notwithstanding the conviction(s), he or she is sufficiently trustworthy to participate in the business of insurance without being a risk to consumers and/or insurers.
+An Application provides a prohibited person with the opportunity to demonstrate that, notwithstanding the conviction(s), they may engage in the business of insurance.
 A prohibited person has the burden of satisfying this standard.
-Factors that may be considered by the Commissioner include, but are not limited to, the following:
+Factors that may be considered by the Commissioner may be determined by each jurisdiction’s rules, and may include, but are not limited to, the following:

 the nature and severity of the offense and sentence;